Reconstruction Acts: Reconstruction Act

+Map of Reconstruction in the United States, 1861-1877.

 The Reconstruction Act began as a bill introduced by Representative John Bingham of Ohio on February 26, 1865, on behalf of the Joint Select Committee on Reconstruction as part of the same package as the initial proposal for the Fourteenth Amendment.
 It would have restored states that ratified the new amendment to representation in Congress upon its adoption.
 Until that time, the reconstructed governments established under Lincoln and Johnson would continue to function subject to military oversight and without congressional approval.
 However, when Congress met in December 1866, only the civilian government of Tennessee had ratified the proposed amendment, (Note: Tennessee was accordingly readmitted to the Union by a congressional resolution of July 1866 which cited its ratification of the Fourteenth Amendment and "other acts proclaiming and denoting loyalty".
 Johnson objected to the terms of the preamble, which stated that Tennessee could "only be restored to its former political relations in the Union by the consent of the lawmaking power of the United States", and he protested that the congressional resolution was not necessary but signed the resolution regardless on July 24, 1866.) and every other Southern state had rejected it.

 The Rebel States under military rule were grouped into five military districts or occupation departments: